Christmas in the Alps

 Abtenau Walk – 8 km, rated 2B

 This morning, we drive an hour south of Salzburg for a delightful walk through Lammertal Valley from the quiet alpine town of Abtenau.
-We punctuate the walk with a visit to a family dairy farm that also produces high quality schnapps, a strong fruit brandy.
 Following free time for lunch in Berchtesgaden, Germany, an area known for its rich salt deposits and equally rich Bavarian heritage, we return to lovely Salzburg, where the remainder of the afternoon and evening is free to explore the city’s many delights.

 Or consider joining us for an optional culinary and musical delight this evening at the majestic Salzburg Fortress.
 Taking a funicular high above the city, we enjoy an exquisite candlelit dinner in the panorama restaurant, followed by a one-of-a-kind Christmas concert in the historic great hall of the 900 year-old fortress.
-Estimated Price: 65 EURO.
+Price TBD

 Salzburg – city of music, birthplace of Mozart in 1756, and a UNESCO World Heritage Site in the 21st century!
 We explore the city on foot this morning, visiting renowned sites like Mirabell Gardens – the best place to view the green copper domes and church towers of the old city; picturesque Getreidegasse shopping street with its medieval-era wrought-iron signs; and St. Peter’s Monastery.
 The remainder of the afternoon is free for you to discover more of the many charms of Salzburg, including its wonderful Christmas markets.
 This evening’s dinner takes place in one of the oldest restaurants in Europe, the Peterskeller, a Benedictine monastery where Emperor Charlemagne is said to have dined in the year AD 803.